aishu2802/bellabeat/README.md

 **Key Stakeholders:**

-· Urška Sršen — Bellabeat’s cofounder and Chief Creative Officer
+· **Urška Sršen** — Bellabeat’s cofounder and Chief Creative Officer

-· Sando Mur — Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
+· **Sando Mur** — Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team

-· Bellabeat marketing analytics team — A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
+· **Bellabeat marketing analytics team** — A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.

+## PREPARE
+Data Source: <a href="https://www.kaggle.com/datasets/arashnic/fitbit">FitBit Fitness Tracker Data</a>

+Data Organisation This data set contains personal fitness tracker from thirty fitbit users provided with 18 .CSV files.
+Data is organized in a long and wide format.
+The file contains detailed information about daily activity, sleep, weight, calories, and intensities.

+The FitBit Fitness Tracker Data was collected in 2016 making the datasets outdated for current trend analysis.
+Additionally, while the data initially states a time range of 03-12-2016 to 05-12-2016, I am considering only the dataset with most recent available data (4/12/2016 to 5/12/2016).